oraqlle/Crank/README.md

 Crank is designed to by as simple as possible and only provides a runtime framework for managing states.
 It is not designed to be able to render images/displays or handle other forms of processing.

-Crank is built using the [bpt](https://bpt.pizza) build tool and is hosted on the [Trove Package Index](https://trovepi.dev).
+Crank is built using the [bpt](https://bpt.pizza) build tool and can be obtained from [CodeBytes](https://codebytes.netlify.app).
 You'll need both resources to use Crank.
 A full list of [links and resources](#links-and-resources) are at the bottom of the README.

 ## Contents